freeseek/gtc2vcf/README.md

 gtc2vcf
 =======

-A set of tools to convert Illumina and Affymetrix array intensity data files into VCF files <b>without</b> using Microsoft Windows.
+A set of tools to convert Illumina and Affymetrix DNA microarray intensity data files into VCF files <b>without</b> using Microsoft Windows.
 You can use the final output to run the pipeline to detect <a href="https://github.com/freeseek/mocha">mosaic chromosomal alterations</a>.
 If you use this tool in your publication, please cite this website.
 For any feedback, send an email to giulio.genovese@gmail.com

 ![](gtc2vcf.png)